-Multipath RTP (MPRTP) is an OPTIONAL extension to RTP [RFC3550] that allows splitting a single RTP stream into multiple subflows that are transmitted over different paths.
+Multipath RTP (MPRTP) is an extension to RTP [RFC3550] which splits a single RTP Stream [RFC7656] (At any given point in time, an RTP stream can have one and only one SSRC) into multiple subflows that are transmitted over different network interfaces paths (i.e., 2- out of the 5-tuples are different).
 In effect, this pools the resource capacity of multiple paths.
-Multipath RTCP (MPRTCP) is an extension to RTCP, it is used along with MPRTP to report per-path sender and receiver characteristics.
+Multipath RTCP (MPRTCP) is an extension to RTCP, it is used along with MPRTP to report sender and receiver characteristics for each subflow.